dptech-corp/TED-Gen/README.md

 Download datasets
 --------------------------------------------------------------------
-Dataset of training Modified-DRIT and Stacking-Pattern-Analyzer is available at https://xxxxx
+Dataset of training Trident strategy-Enhanced-DRIT and Stacking-Pattern-Analyzer is available at https://zenodo.org/uploads/11446947

 Generate datasets
 --------------------------------------------------------------------